hexaxsoftwares/houx.js/README.md

 ### **Advanced Usage**

-In addition to the basics, Pixel offers some advanced features that can enhance your development experience.
+In addition to the basics, Hexax offers some advanced features that can enhance your development experience.

 ### **Params**
 You can pass Parameters  to your widgets to make them more dynamic and reusable.